FLAS Fellowships to study Southeast Asian Languages

 Today, Southeast Asia’s porous borders, large Muslim populations, strategic position between India and China, its natural resources, and emerging markets and economies will drive an ever increasing demand for experts on the region with exceptional language skills.
 Therefore, SEAP is pleased to be able to offer the fellowships outlined below.
 It is through language competence that greater awareness and sensitivity about other cultures can be realized.

 SEAP provides multiple FLAS opportunities.
-Applicants must submit an individual application to each opportunity for which they wish to be considered.
+Applicants must submit a separate application for each opportunity for which they wish to be considered.
 The application process is online (except for transcripts); incoming students without net IDs must request an account from the Einaudi Center.
 Click here for full instructions and the application link.

-- Eight Graduate Student Fellowships which include funds toward tuition (estimated at $18,000) and a stipend (estimated at $15,000) for each fellow to study any one of the languages listed above at the beginning level or above.
+- Seven Graduate Student Fellowships which include funds toward tuition (estimated at $18,000) and a stipend (estimated at $15,000) for each fellow to study any one of the languages listed above at the beginning level or above.
+Professional school students are strongly encouraged to apply.
+In many colleges/professional schools, the remaining tuition and stipend amounts are "topped-off."

-Tuition and fees to attend Southeast Asian Studies Summer Institute (SEASSI) June 17, through August 9, 2012 and a stipend of $2,500.
-SEASSI is currently located at the University of Wisconsin in Madison.
+Tuition and fees to attend Southeast Asian Studies Summer Institute (SEASSI) a stipend of $2,500.
+SEASSI is located at the University of Wisconsin in Madison.

 Please note that SEAP and SEASSI both require applications to SEASSI to facilitate the highest possible acceptance and enrollment in this intensive summer language program.